Modules (C++): Main uses

 Modules provide the benefits of precompiled headers with faster compilation than #included traditional headers, as well as faster processing during the linking phase.
 This is because modules are not handled by the C preprocessor during the preprocessing step, but rather directly by the compiler during compilation.
 Modules also reduce boilerplate by allowing code to be implemented in a single file, rather than being separated across a header file and source implementation.
 Separation of "interface file" and "implementation file" is still possible with modules, though modules provide a cleaner encapsulation of code.
 Separating code interface and source implementation, however, is necessary for benefiting from incremental builds.
 Modules eliminate the necessity of #include guards or #pragma once, as modules do not directly modify the source code.
 Modules, unlike headers, do not have to be processed or recompiled multiple times.
 However, similar to headers, any change in a module necessitates the recompilation of not only the module itself but also all its dependencies, and the dependencies of those dependencies, et cetera.
 Like headers, modules do not permit circular dependencies, and will not compile.

+Currently, built module interface (BMI) files differ between compilers and are not portable, and highly dependent on exact compiler version, target architecture, and compilation flags (thus are considered more like temporary build artefacts rather than shippable binaries).
+For example, of the BMIs of the major C++ compilers: